sbb-design-systems/lyne-components/src/components/sbb-checkbox/readme.md

-The `sbb-checkbox` component provides the same functionality as a native `<input type="checkbox">` enhanced with the SBB Design.
+The `sbb-checkbox` component provides the same functionality as a native `<input type="checkbox"/>` enhanced with the SBB Design.

 ### Slots